RaunakShrivastwa/NinjasSite/README.md

-# Teaching Website - Spring Boot and React
+# EduHub - Spring Boot and React

 Welcome to the Teaching Website project!
 This is a platform for online education, where students can enroll in various courses and access a secure dashboard for their educational journey.